sourcegraph/handbook/content/departments/technical-success/support/process/permanently_deleting_user_data.md

 ### In the product: how to nuke a user account

 1a.
 If the request is for a Sourcegraph.com account, engage [one of your teammates who has access](../tools/index.md#sourcegraphcom-admin-access) (it requires site admin).
 Inform the customer that you can only remove the username associated with the email they submitted the request from.
+You can use the "Delete user from Sourcegraph.com" macro on Zendesk

 _Teammates can [request site admin access to dotcom](../../../security/admin-access-internal-instances.md) through Entitle._